 remembering, thinking, happiness, grief, judgment, inhibition of the nervous

-momentum, instinct, defensive reflex, physiological processes
+impulse, instinct, defensive reflex, physiological processes

-brain, receptor, body aging, heredity, genes,
+brain, receptor, aging of the body, heredity, genes,

 subjective, cerebral hemispheres, mental process, book.

-Mind, knowledge, reflection, consciousness, psychological science, general
+Psyche, knowledge, reflection, consciousness, psychological science, general

 psychology.